dlops-io/cheese-app-v3/README.md

 ```

 #### Add secrets file
-* Create a file `gcp-service.json` inside `secrets` folder with the secrets json provided [PP: WHICH ONE] [SJ: This Key need Gemini access so we cannot give it out]
+* Create a file `gcp-service.json` inside `secrets` folder with the secrets json provided
 * You can create a file using the echo command:
 ```
 echo '<___Json Key___>' > secrets/gcp-service.json